It can be somewhat tricky to get access to an existing Ring doorbell if you've just moved into a house or apartment.

-- After this audio cue, depending on your model, the lights will stop blinking and follow a spinning ring pattern.
-It indicates that the Ring doorbell has performed a factory reset.
+- After this audio cue – and depending on your model – the lights will stop blinking and follow a spinning ring pattern.
+This indicates that the Ring doorbell has successfully performed a factory reset.

 Setting Up the Ring Doorbell

-If you've followed the previous guide and performed a successful factory reset on the Ring doorbell, you can now start setting up your account and linking this doorbell to your account.
+If you've followed the previous guide and performed a successful factory reset on the Ring doorbell, you can now start setting up your account and linking this doorbell.

-With the help of this guide, we will show you how to set up your Ring doorbell.
+With the help of this guide, I’ll show you how to set up your Ring doorbell.

 - If you haven’t already, download the Ring smartphone app and sign up/log in to your account.